gbv/beaconspec/beacon.md

 source and target datasets ([](#source-and-target-datasets)), the link dump ([](#link-dump)), and links ([](#link-description)) are defined in the following.
 Additional meta fields, not defined in this specification, SHOULD be ignored.
-All meta field values MUST be whitespace-normalized ([](#string-normalization)).
+All meta field values MUST be whitespace-normalized.
 Missing meta field values and empty strings MUST be set to the field’s default value, which is the empty string unless noted otherwise.
 The following diagram shows which meta fields belong to which dataset:

     +----------------+    +-----------------+     +-----------------+
     | source dataset | ---| link dump       |---> | target dataset  |